-The Applied Technology Department offers programs and courses that provide education and training for apprentices, craftsmen, technicians, and others.
+The Applied Technology and Apprenticeship Department offers programs and courses that provide education and training for apprentices, craftsmen, technicians, and others who are seeking a career in a highly skilled area.
 Specializations are available in numerous industrial and construction trades and skilled professions.
 Applied Technology students might be currently employed or seeking means to career entry or upgrade.
 Cooperation with industry keeps programs relevant to job skills required in a competitive market.
 Students as well as employers are served through the many Applied Technology courses that can lead to certificates and associate degrees.
-Applied Technology courses begin with AT.
+Applied Technology courses begin with AT (e.g., ATWD indicates a course in Applied Technology-Welding; see courses offered beginning on page 365).